nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS)**

 1. User requests to sort their applications by date and time.
-2. WorkBook displays the sorted list, with the nearest **upcoming** date and time at the top and the application furthest away at the bottom.
+2. WorkBook displays the sorted list, with the nearest **upcoming** date and time at the top and the application that is furthest away at the bottom.

    Use case ends.